 It all starts with the place where coffee is grown.
 Coffee trees should be grown in fertile soil with a favorable climate.
 For Lifeboost, this issue was particularly acute, as they do not use chemicals or GMO.
 In order to grow the best coffee beans, they selected an alpine plantation in Nicaragua.

 They found the perfect place to grow coffee at 5,700 feet on top of Mt.
 Kilambé.
-Organic soil, untouched nature, and the ability to produce shade-grown coffee beans are the first steps towards great coffee.
+Organic soil, untouched nature, and the ability to produce shade-grown whole bean coffee are the first steps towards great single origin coffee.

 The next step towards better coffee is people.
 Ecologically clean soils do not use pesticides.
 Because pests are present, all coffee beans must be collected manually.
 This is the only way to eliminate the possibility of spoiled coffee beans getting into the package.
 Manual labor is not easy and Lifeboost Coffee supports farmers and laborers.